 ...

 One thing that is hard for many of the people I meet with is that “should” do and what you can legally do are not always the same.
-What I have learned over the course of my life is how I think and act is often different from other people I come in contact with.
-I try limit my advice by informing potential clients to what their legal options are under the law unless I am specifically asked otherwise.
+Throughout my life, I’ve discovered that my thoughts and actions often diverge from those of others I encounter.
+I actively restrain my advice, preferring to inform potential clients solely about their legal options under the law unless they expressly request otherwise.

 It’s not uncommon to meet with people who have different perspectives on should.
-For example, today I had back to back consults one with a father and one with a mother.
-In the first consult with the father he had the perspective that he should not have to pay a child support and that the child was the mother responsibility.
+For example, today I had back to back consults, one with a father and one with a mother.
+In the first consult with the father, he had the perspective that he should not have to pay a child support and that the child was the mother’s responsibility.
 He believed the mother had her own money and did not need any of his.
-In the consult with the mother.
-She had a very different perspective that a child was a shared responsibility.
+In the consult with the mother, she had a very different perspective that a child was a shared responsibility.

-I’m not really here to talk about the “should” under Texas Law the lens that the court looks at things is what is in the “best interest of the child.”
-Probably no one would suggest, that you send your child home with grandma just because she’s grandma if:
+I’m not really here to talk about the “should”.
+Under Texas Law, the lens that the court looks at things is what is in the “best interest of the child.”
+Can an aunt file for visitation rights?
+Not if it’s not in the child’s best interest.
+Likewise, no one would suggest that you send your child home with grandma just because she’s grandma if:

 1. she has a problem with alcohol.
 Or